Counselors

 I am passionate about mental health and love people!
 I am excited to be working as the Office Coordinator after volunteering at Redemption Counseling Center for a while.
 I most appreciate RCC’s commitment to better serving our entire community, and making mental health care more accessible.
 I look forward to navigating clients through the sometimes intimidating or overwhelming process of finding the right therapist for their circumstances and managing their scheduling needs.
 I know reaching out can be a difficult step and hope to make it a pleasant and welcoming experience.
 I am committed to providing excellent customer service and a safe place for everyone who walks through our doors or reaches out by phone or email.

 Following a career in veterinary medicine, being home with young children, and starting my own drafting business I am continuing my own journey of self development.
-I hope to pursue graduate studies in Clinical Mental Health Counseling in the future.
+My most recent endeavor includes starting a master’s degree in Clinical Mental Health Counseling.
 I have a particular interest in Internal Family Systems, Differentiation Theory, and Sexuality.

-When not chasing my kids around I can be found hiking, biking, skiing, paddling, creating, or chatting with whomever crosses my path.
-I also love curling up with my dog and diving into a good book.
+When not working or studying I can be found spending time with my family, enjoying the outdoors, tackling creative projects, chatting (a lot!) with whomever crosses my path or curling up with my dog and a good book.

 Natalie Bryant - Director of Operations